iterative/dvc.org/content/docs/command-reference/list.md

 - `-R`, `--recursive` - recursively prints contents of all subdirectories.

-- `--outs-only` - show only DVC-tracked files and directories (<abbr>outputs</abbr>).
+- `--dvc-only` - show only DVC-tracked files and directories (<abbr>outputs</abbr>).

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any